 Like the adult population, melanoma mainly affects Caucasian children and is associated with sun exposure.
 There is a slight female preponderance [4,6].

 Treatment of childhood melanoma is the same as in adults.
 In New Zealand:

 Metastatic melanoma or advanced melanoma is melanoma that has spread to lymph nodes or elsewhere in the body.
 Treatment is individualised but may include surgery, radiotherapy, chemotherapy or targeted therapy.

 Prognosis of melanoma depends on the stage of melanoma, ie whether it has spread beyond its original site in the skin.
-Spread of melanoma to lymph nodes and elsewhere is more likely in thicker tumours (measured by Breslow thickness at the time of removal of the primary tumour).
+Spread of melanoma to lymph nodes and elsewhere is more likely in thicker tumours (measured by Breslow thickness at the time of removal of a primary tumour).